 Amy Dean: "Real or Not Real"?
 Young people's understandings of pleasure, safe sex and healthy relationships.

-Sarah Hadfield: Young women, employment insecurity and financial independence in England.
+Sarah Hadfield: Young women, employment insecurity and financial autonomy in England.

 Gabi Kent: Transformation Tales: An exploration of political prisoner perspectives on higher education whilst in prison as a transformation tool in conflict related contexts.